 We have our own issues here in Maryland with dog attacks and dog bites, particularly now that no one really knows what the law is and whether it will change regarding pit bulls (see our post on Tracey v.
 Solesky).
 Right now, the legislature seems poised to come up with some solution to the high court’s problematic ruling that pit bulls are inherently dangerous.

 The question is one of what the solution will be—a return to the status quo and the “one free bite” rule; or a rule that all dog owners are responsible for any injuries caused by their dogs.
 One thing is for sure—the legislators should read up on Minnesota’s rule for guidance on how to best craft their rule.

-Minnesota’s rule is problematic, as showed by this month’s Minnesota Supreme Court ruling, Anderson v.
+Minnesota’s rule is problematic, as shown by this month’s Minnesota Supreme Court ruling, Anderson v.
 Christopherson.
 Minnesota’s rule (Minnesota Statutes § 347.22) is deceptively simple:

 If a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
 The term “owner” includes any person harboring or keeping a dog but the owner shall be primarily liable.
 The term “dog” includes both male and female of the canine species.

 Reading just the rule, it appears to make sense.
 To me, it sounds like “the owner of any unprovoked dog who attacks or injures a person is responsible for those injuries.”
 That is a good, common-sense rule.
 If you own a dog, and that dog causes harm, you are responsible.
 It doesn’t matter if the dog is a pit bull or a poodle.
 It doesn’t matter if the dog never harmed a fly, or has bitten ten people.
 That rule seems to place responsibility squarely on the shoulders of people who should accept that responsibility—the dog owners.